Skip to content

 Toddlers 12-24 Months

-Explore the classroom, sing songs, read books, enjoy creative and messy projects and more during class just for toddlers and parents.
-Connect with other caregivers on topics such as language acquisition, routines, nutrition, the importance of play, dealing with tantrums, and child development.
-Class 101 (Mondays) is a gradually-separating class; class 102 (Wednesdays) is a non-separating class.
+Explore the classroom, sing songs, read books, enjoy creative and messy projects and more during this class just for toddlers and parents.
+Connect with other caregivers on topics such as language acquisition, routines, nutrition, the importance of play, supporting big emotions, child development and more.
+This is a non-separating class.
 Ages 12-24 months as of class start date.

 Popular